1924 United States presidential election: Results

+This was one of only three elections with more than two major candidates where any candidate received a majority of popular votes cast, the others being 1832 and 1980.
 The combined vote for Davis and La Follette over the nation was exceeded by Coolidge by 2,500,000.
 Nevertheless, in thirteen states (four border and nine western), Coolidge received only a plurality.
 The Coolidge vote topped the poll, however, in thirty-five states, leaving the electoral vote for Davis in only twelve.
 All the states of the former Confederacy voted for Davis (plus Oklahoma), while all of the Union/postbellum states (except Wisconsin and Oklahoma) voted for Coolidge.
-It remains the last time anyone won the Presidency without carrying a single former Confederate state.
+It remains the last time anyone won the presidency without carrying a single former Confederate state.

 This was the last election in which Republicans won Massachusetts and Rhode Island until 1952.
-The Republicans did so well that they carried New York City, a feat they have not repeated since, and this was also the last election in which they carried Suffolk County, Massachusetts; Ramsey County, Minnesota; Costilla County, Colorado; Deer Lodge County, Montana; or the City of St. Louis, Missouri.
-Davis did not carry any counties in twenty of the forty-eight states, two fewer than Cox during the previous election, but nonetheless an ignominy approached since only by George McGovern in his landslide 1972 loss.
-Davis did not carry one county in any state bordering Canada or the Pacific.
+Davis did not carry any counties in twenty of the forty-eight states, two fewer than Cox during the previous election, but nonetheless, an ignominy approached since only by George McGovern in his landslide 1972 loss.
+Davis did not carry one county in any state bordering the Pacific or sharing a land border with Canada.
 The election was the last time a Republican won the presidency without Florida, Oklahoma, and Tennessee.
-It's also the only presidential election in which modern day battlegrounds Florida and Wisconsin both voted against a victorious Republican.
+It was the first time ever that a Republican won without Wisconsin.
+The eleven states of the former Confederacy provided 4.43% of Coolidge's votes, with him taking 27.94% of the vote in that region while La Follette took 4.80%.
+This election was the last time the Democratic nominee for vice president was a sitting governor until 2024.
+This was also the last election that neither major party nominee was from New York until 1956.